Who We Are

 Interested in being a guest?
 Each guest interview is between 40-60 minutes.

 We start with an introduction to the guest and where they're from, what they do in their Indigenous community.
-Topics range from places in the area whose names have Indigenous ties.
-A local traditional story.
-We may arts, crafts, regalia, festivals and celebrations & local museums or historic sites.
-We also talk about visiting the area in a respectful manner
+Topics range from places in the area whose names have Indigenous ties, a local traditional story.
+We may talk arts, regalia, celebrations & local museums or historic sites.
+We also have guests from the tourism/outdoor industry to talk about their thoughts on cultural tourism.

 We end each episode with a traditional value.